/* */

 Upon reading this Jumpstart page, you will be able to read the Alike English version of Peoplese.

-(Click on the above orange Spelling tab, and then on SSS for more details.)
+(Click on the above Spelling link, then on SSS for more details.)

-Peoplese is based on root words, to which can be added about 50 prefixes and 65 suffixes with fixed meanings.
+Peoplese is based on root words, to which can be added prefixes and suffixes with fixed meanings.

 The prefixes and suffixes are separated from the root word by a hyphenette (a half-length hyphen).